-Archival History News is edited by Co-Editors Dr. Nathan Saunders and Dr. Eric Stoykovich, who will serve in this volunteer capacity from June 2018 until at least July 2019.
-Natalie Worsham, a student intern of the Society of American Archivists selected to work with the Archival History Section until August 2019, supports editorial and web development.
+Archival History News is edited by Co-Editors Dr. Eric Stoykovich and Natalie Worsham, who will serve in this volunteer capacity from August 2019 until at least July 2020.

 Between 2013 and 2017, he served on the Steering Committee of SAA’s Archival History Roundtable, leading that group as Chair in 2016-2017 during its 30th anniversary.
 His article “Public Records in War: Toward an Archival History of the American Civil War” was recently published in The American Archivist 80:1 (Spring/Summer 2017).
 He holds a PhD in American History from the University of Virginia (2009) and an MLS with Archives Concentration from the University of Maryland (2013).
-Having previously worked for a nonprofit, the federal government, and private industry in a varied career, he has been a Certified Archivist (ACA) since 2013.
+He has worked for a university library, a nonprofit, the federal government, and private industry in a varied career.
+He has been a Certified Archivist (ACA) since 2013.

 Editorial Consultants: Archival History News is supported in its goal of high-quality content through the editorial assistance of volunteer consultants, who may conduct single-blind peer reviews, depending on the complexity of the topic or languages involved in some articles.